Full Moon Festival, Hoi An - 10 days

 Upon arrival to Hue we embark on a guided sightseeing tour of the 19th-century Nguyen empire capital.
 We visit the Thien Mu Pagoda, home to the oldest monastery in the city, whose 21m high tower has become something of a symbol for Hue and the citadel.
 Within the citadel is the Imperial Purple Palace, an exact copy of the Forbidden City in Beijing, with its impressive ramparts, formal moats and imperial palaces, some of which lay in ruin.

-In the countryside lies the Royal Tombs of the Nguyen kings, here we’ll view the elaborate mausoleums of Emperors Tu Duc and Khai Dinh.
-As the sun sets opt for a cruise in a long boat along the gentle Perfume River, beautifully illuminated at night.
+In the countryside lies the Royal Tombs of the Nguyen kings, here we’ll view the elaborate mausoleum of Emperor Tu Duc.
+As the sun sets there's an optional cruise in a long boat along the gentle Perfume River, beautifully illuminated at night.